Attribute Plugins

 The value above is written in JavaScript object notation, but JSON, which is a subset and which most templating languages have built-in support for, is also allowed.

-must be written as data-signals-my-signal
+must be written as

 or data-signals="{mySignal: 1}"